MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/image-column.md

 ms.reviewer: ndoelman
 contributors:
     - ProfessorKendrick
+    - nickdoelman
 ---
 # Configuring an image column on portals (preview)

 >[!NOTE]
 > - This is a preview feature.
 Preview features aren't meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

-You can configure image column fields on Basic and Advanced forms to upload, view, modify, and delete images.
-Image column allows you to store an image file up to the specified maximum size in Microsoft Dataverse table columns.
+You can configure image column fields on basic and advanced forms to upload, view, modify, and delete images.
+Image column allows you to store an image file up to the specified maximum size in Dataverse table columns.
 The thumbnail images can be seen in the web application when viewing the form data.

 :::image type="content" source="media/image-column/edit-image.png" alt-text="Navigating the edit image functionality.":::

-## Enable Image control on form
+## Enable image control on forms

 You must configure site settings **Control/EnableImagePreview** and set its value to **true** to enable **Image** controls on the form.
 You don't require to make any configuration to make image column with Liquid code and Web API.